 F1 visa holders are not eligible to domicile in the US per the US Immigration office, therefore, a student holding an F1 visa would not be eligible to apply for in-state residency for tuition purposes.

-A non-U.S. citizen is entitled to classification as a resident for tuition purposes if that person:
+A non-U.S. citizen is entitled to classification as a resident for tuition purposes through one of several ways:

-- Resided in Texas the 12 consecutive months preceding the census date of the academic semester in which the person enrolls in an institution; and
+- Physically reside in Texas for 12 consecutive months immediately preceding the census date of the semester in which the student enrolls in a Texas public college or university

 The student may not be classified as a resident for tuition purposes unless he/she holds a current immigration status that is eligible to domicile in the United States and has resided in Texas a minimum of 12 consecutive months.
 The following non-U.S. Citizens who are eligible to establish a domicile in Texas under the law and can obtain Texas residency, if they meet the basic residency requirements, are listed below: (Appropriate document will be required.)

 - Permanent Residents (I-551) or document showing extension of this card

 - Holder of the I-766 card that has not expired

 - Holder of the I-688, I-688a or I-699b card that has not expired

 - Letter from INS showing approval under the visa diversity (lottery) program

 - Notice of Action (I-797) showing approved, or letter from INS showing grant of deferred action status